Automattic/wc-calypso-bridge/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A feature plugin to provide ux enhancments for users of Store on WordPress.com.
+A feature plugin to provide UX enhancements for users of Store on WordPress.com.

 == Description ==